GioCities

 Zhen is, of course, a textbook narcissist, so it’s not surprising that Abby’s concerns don’t have any effect on her.
 Abby is there to fuel her, not to be a friend.

 Joculine here is murdered for revenge, not because she did anything harmful to the organization.
 Zhen doesn’t even think she’s a saboteur!
-Then the murder is justified after the fact.
+She’s not considered a suppressive person, she’s murdered because the leader has a personal grievance with her, and then the murder is justified after the fact.

 No, really, look at that.
 Zhen hates Joculine because she was mean to her online in the past.
 Maybe she was just a troll, or she called Zhen out on some legitimately bad behaviour.
 That’s left deliberately unclear.
 And now she’s hinted that she wants a promotion.
 That’s what got her killed.
 Not killing Abby’s parents, not anything else.
 And that murder is portrayed as a heroic, narratively satisfying act!